nicmr/rustis100/README.md

 1. Parse all instructions
 1. Emulating a TIS-100 and running the instructions

-Let's take a closer look at how we can efficiently perform these tasks.
+Let's take a closer look at how we can perform these tasks more efficiently by parallelizing our code.

 ## Parsing